-630 feet below the earth in China, an ancient forest blooms at the bottom of a sinkhole
+630 feet below the Earth in China, an ancient forest blooms at the bottom of a sinkhole

 — Piclogy (@Piclogy) April 5, 2022

-But this newly discovered sinkhole—deep enough to swallow the United States’ tallest national monument, St. Louis’ Gateway Arch—houses an even more majestic world.
-At its bottom, the expeditionists found a flourishing prehistoric forest, with 40-meter tall trees branching skyward to a faraway circle of sunlight.
+But this newly discovered sinkhole—deep enough to swallow the U.S.’s tallest national monument, the 630-foot-tall Gateway Arch in St. Louis—houses an even more majestic world.
+At its bottom, the expeditionists found a flourishing prehistoric forest, with 131-foot-tall trees, branching skyward to a faraway circle of sunlight.
 The growth of the forest floor, meanwhile, could bury a person up to the shoulder.

 “Giant sinkhole with a forest inside found in China” https://t.co/oQ4bLL1cDY pic.twitter.com/csuUvxHNd3